 8. DREAM HORSE ADVENTURES — 4 Book Series

 Even if you’ve never been enchanted by a horse, you’ll love the Award-Winning Dream Horse Adventures Collection.
-It’s engaging, inspiring, and full of angst and suspense plus exuberant joy.
+It’s engaging, inspiring, and full of angst and suspense plus exuberant joy—without question, a great read!

 Mary’s Song — A young artist falls in love with a foal that is lame, just like her.
 The expensive surgery the foal needs has little chance to correct the problem.
 Still, Mary plots and conspires to raise money to save the horse, even as time runs out.
 She sacrifices what she holds dear—the trust of her papa, to gain her heart’s desire.
 But she could lose everything in her struggle to save the foal.